 - A student feels like the act was so traumatic that he/she doesn't want to come to school out of fear or worry that the act will happen again

 We spend time working with students who have been the victim of bullying behavior; we reinforce that no one deserves to be intentionally harmed either emotionally or physically.
-We encourage them to stick up for themselves by saying “stop” to those who are bullying them and then walking away.
-We also work with the students who have demonstrated the bullying behavior to get to the root of their anger.
-Consequences for bullying behavior are tailored to each individual situation so that they are both meaningful and logical.
+We encourage them to stick up for themselves by saying “stop” to those who are bullying them and then walk away.
+We also work with students who have demonstrated bullying behavior to get to the root of their actions.
+Consequences of bullying behavior are tailored to each individual's situation so that they are both meaningful and logical.

-While working directly with the individuals involved is essential to resolving each specific situation, the goal behind our SW-PBIS efforts is to create a school-wide culture in which bullying behavior is not acceptable.
-We work very hard to build a sense of community so that if any student sees a classmate being bullied they will immediately either tell the student bullying to stop, get the victim out of the situation or go get an adult for help.
+While working directly with the individuals involved is essential to resolving each specific situation, the goal behind our PBIS efforts is to create a school-wide culture in which bullying behavior is not acceptable.
+We work very hard to build a sense of community so that if any student sees a classmate being bullied they will immediately either tell the student bullying to stop, get the victim out of the situation, or go get an adult for help.

 You, as parents/guardians, are one of our greatest resources.
 If bullying incidents happen at school or on the bus and your child comes home to tell you about it, please send an email to your child's teacher, school social worker, or building administrator.
 You can also use the online JES Bully/Incident Report Form.
 We want both you and your child to feel like we are on the same team with the common goal of learning in a safe environment.

 Jordan Elementary School Support Staff are available to support students.
 If you have questions or are facing challenging times, don't hesitate to call or stop in the office for support.